juanbkm/donor2019/content/stories/improving-river-basin-management-in-the-pyanj.md

 The project’s technical assistance component has already made headway in organizing river basin organizations and water user associations.
 Series of river basin dialogues has been conducted with participation of local government officers and water users.
 Through consultants funded by the JFPR, the project has started showing farmers, local officials, and government organizations how they can help the river basin.
 The staff of the river basin organizations will be [selected soon](https://www.adb.org/projects/47181-002/main#project-pds).

-The project demonstrates the importance of people’s organized actions─ from the ground up to the regional level─ to protect the river basin and the lives that depend on it.
+The project demonstrates the importance of people’s organized actions─from the ground up to the regional level─to protect the river basin and the lives that depend on it.
 Climate change resiliency, the project aims to show, is not merely infrastructure improvement but, more importantly, the protection of the poorest and the most vulnerable.